El Camino along the coast

 The monastery of Santa María de Sobrado is a Spanish monastery of medieval foundation that is located in Sobrado (La Coruña), Galicia.
 It is also known as the monastery of Sobrado de los Monjes (in Galician, Mosteiro de Santa María de Sobrado dos Monxes).

-In 2015, in the approval by Unesco of the extension of the Way of Saint James in Spain to "Ways of Saint James of Compostela: French Way and Ways of the North of Spain", it was included as one of the individual goods of the coastal way.
+In 2015, in the approval by Unesco of the expansion of the Camino de Santiago in Spain to «Caminos of Santiago de Compostela: Camino French and Caminos of the North of Spain ', was included as one of the individual assets of the camino coastal.